laravel-liberu/documentation/docs/backend/companies.md

 ## Publishes
 - `php artisan vendor:publish --tag=companies-config` - configuration file
-- `php artisan vendor:publish --tag=enso-config` - a common alias for when wanting to update the configurations, once a newer version is released, usually used with the `--force` flag
+- `php artisan vendor:publish --tag=liberu-config` - a common alias for when wanting to update the configurations, once a newer version is released, usually used with the `--force` flag
 - `php artisan vendor:publish --tag=companies-factory` - the factory for the `Company` model
-- `php artisan vendor:publish --tag=enso-factories` - a common alias for when wanting to update the factories, once a newer version is released, usually used with the `--force` flag
+- `php artisan vendor:publish --tag=liberu-factories` - a common alias for when wanting to update the factories, once a newer version is released, usually used with the `--force` flag

 ## Contributions